andrewjkerr/taco-libre-party/README.md

 I also used [FontAwesome](http://fortawesome.github.io/Font-Awesome/) for the amazingly easy to implement and awesome social media icons (and I definitely plan to use more in upcoming projects.)

+Also, as much as I hated to do it, most of the CSS is inline since I came up with this pretty quickly.
+I may or may not clean it up in the future if this site is needed again.

 About the Party
 ---------------